olivier-marin-job/beginning-ansible/README.md

 ## Chapter 3: Inventory, Group, Group's Filter, Group's Variable, Yaml Inventory

+Remark:
+Three dashes (---), is a Yaml directive to declare start of a YAML document

 ### 1. Setup ip and port of an host part of an inventory

 Display host's ip: